Animal Kinhood Wild animals Endangered

 01

-The Sunda pangolin is the only mammal on the planet covered in keratin scales, the same material as human nails.
+The Malayan pangolin is the only mammal on the planet covered in keratin scales, the same material as human nails.
 It can curl into a perfect ball that no natural predator can open, and it eats some 70 million ants and termites a year without a single tooth in its mouth.

 02